sarah-adewale/hellokene1.0/README.md

 **Figma:**
 #### Why was this tool chosen?

-Figma is an easy to use design tool.
-I wanted a tool that would help with a hiFi view of what my idea was.
-Figma was used for logo, whiteboarding, site map, wireframes and prototyping.
+Figma was used to design the logo, site maps/user stories, wireframes and prototyping.

 **EJS:**
 #### Why was this stack chosen?